 It’s a white cream that turns liquid when in contact with the skin, hence avoiding the basic downside of most creamy formulas that leaves a whitish layer and turns you into a very pale being.
 (Also, a thick cream takes longer to absorb, which is very inconvenient.)
 And because progress is one cool thing: light textures in 2018 also boast special functionalities, such as soothing the skin from stress or from too much blue light exposure.

-A High SPF for UVB
+A High for SPF for UVB

 UVB are the ultraviolet rays of the sun that cause sunburn on the surface.
 They’re different with UVA (See below).
-The higher the SPF (sun protecting factor) on your bottle, the thicker the shield will be.
+The higher the sunscreen SPF (sun protecting factor) on your bottle, the thicker the shield will be.
 Think of a SPF as a fraction of the intensity of the sun-ray that tries to get you all reddened.
 SPF 20 would then mean that 1 out 20 UVB rays will reach your skin, but also that it would take 200 minutes for your skin to start burning.
 Assuming that you reapply sunscreen every 2 hours (120 minutes), the higher the SPF, the fewer UVB rays can get to you!
 The key is reapplying the sunscreen and not solely depending on high SPF.

-Note that SPF only helps in preventing sunburn but not skin damage, drought nor wrinkle formation.
+Note that SPF only helps in preventing sunburn or sun damage but not skin damage, drought nor wrinkle formation.
 If you’re very pale (i.e lack melanin), you have no choice other than religiously applying a SPF50++.
 However, the darker the skin, the higher the concentration in melanin.
 Melanin produces its very own anti-UVB shield.